DenoBlox/devcontainer/README.md

 ## Getting Started

-This repository contains a template for Deno and common VS code extensions.
+This repository contains a template VSCODE devcontainer for Deno with common useful VSCODE extensions.
+It is a rapid way to get a Deno development environment running in an isolated container, so you don't pollute or complicate your host computer with many competing technologies.

 Follow these simple steps: